What to wear for a pre-wedding photo shoot

 So what to wear for your pre-wedding photo shoot?

 Likewise for guys, don’t go wearing something that isn’t you.
 Dress smart casual like you’re going out for a romantic stroll.
-To maximise the scene I’d highly suggest compliment each other in colours, no need to wear matching clothes but certainly have a similar style going on.
+To maximise the scene I’d highly suggest complimenting each other in colours; No need to wear matching clothes but certainly have a similar style going on.

 There’s a little more to consider here as your location and season plays a big part.
 The idea is not to blend in with your background.
 When you watch movies, notice how the main characters always stand out from the background actors?
 This is because they pick colours that stand out but keep in line with the theme.